 On Stock Titan, investors can use AI-powered tools to quickly interpret Kingsoft Cloud’s filings, with summaries that highlight key figures, segment performance, AI-related disclosures, capital raising transactions and governance updates, while still allowing direct access to the full text filed on EDGAR.

-Kingsoft Cloud Holdings Limited filed a Form 6-K to inform investors that it submitted a monthly return to The Stock Exchange of Hong Kong Limited.
-The return, dated January 7, 2026, covers movements in its authorized share capital and issued shares during December 2025.
+Kingsoft Cloud Holdings Limited furnished a Form 6-K stating that it submitted a monthly return dated April 9, 2026 to The Stock Exchange of Hong Kong Limited.
+The return covers movements in its authorized share capital and issued shares during March 2026, detailed in Exhibit 99.1.